 A minor in environmental education will enable teacher candidates to be better able to integrate environmental literacy throughout all disciplines taught at the P-12 levels.
 Teacher candidates will have the opportunity to explore age appropriate environmental pedagogy and design learning environments in the natural world.
 Teacher candidates will have the opportunity to learn about and come to a greater understanding of the interconnections between the natural world and human society.
 Information about the environment, sustainability, conservation, and energy are examples of topics to be discussed.
-Since the complex and critical relationship with our environment is a vital and growing concern of our society, integrating environmental topics and literacy into teacher education programs must be the standard of the $21^{\rm st}$ century.
+Since the complex and critical relationship with our environment is a vital and growing concern of our society, integrating environmental topics and literacy into teacher education programs must be the standard of the 21st century.

-Environmental Education Minor
+Environmental Education Minor (17-18 hours)

-ses (17-18 hours)
+Required cou irses (17-18 hours)

-Environmental Concerns 3 or 4
+BI/EV 100 Environmental Concerns 3 or 4

 OR BI 340 Conservation

-Natural History of Indiana 3
+BI/EV 261 Natural History of Indiana 3

-Environmental Law 3
+EV 350 Environmental Law 3

-Internship 3
+EV 490 Internship 3

-Children and Nature/Environmental Pedagogy 3
+ED 366 Children and Nature/Environmental Pedagogy 3

-Field Experience II: Elementary Education 2
+ED 329 Field Experience II: Elementary Education 2

-Environmental Concerns OR BI 340 Conservation Natural History of Indiana Environmental Law Internship Children and Nature/Environmental Pedagogy